Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 > [Info] If you want to include an attribute variable into a new HTML template, follow the steps described in the [Create an HTML template](#create-an-html-template) procedure before proceeding to the steps below.

-1. Click the textarea and, if desired, edit or add the Smarty template(s) and/or HTML text for the template.
+1. Click the text area and, if desired, edit or add the Smarty template(s) and/or HTML text for the template.

-2. Include a variable in the textarea by entering the corresponding variable inside the delimiters *{}* and starting with the *$* sign.
+2. Include a variable in the text area by entering the corresponding variable inside the delimiters *{}* and starting with the *$* sign.
 You can include one of the following variables:
     - **entity**
         Use the entity variable to include a variable referring to an attribute of a certain entity within the system, for instance *{$entity.id}*.
     - **tenant**